Manchin says he has reached deal with Schumer on major climate and health care bill

 Mr Manchin and Democrats have gone back and forth in the past year on a proposed spending package.
 Mr Manchin ultimately rejected a $1.75tn package that House Democrats passed known as Build Back Better in December.

-In recent weeks, Mr Schumer went into overtime negotiating with Mr Manchin on a tapered down piece of legislation.
+In recent weeks, Mr Schumer went into overtime negotiating with Mr Manchin on a tapered-down piece of legislation.
 Democrats hope to pass the legislation through a process called budget reconciliation, which allows them to pass bills with a simple majority and sidestep a filibuster.

-But with 50 Senators--and Vice President Kamala Harris as a tiebreaker, Democrats needed every Democratic Senator on board, including Mr Manchin, the most conservative member of their conference.
+But with 50 Senators, and Vice President Kamala Harris as a tiebreaker, Democrats needed every Democratic senator on board, including Mr Manchin, the most conservative member of their conference.

 Register for free to continue reading